Alphabetland: Critical reception

-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau called it a "mature classic" featuring "one rueful to agonized lookback at their own mortality after another".
+Reviewing in his "Consumer Guide" column, Robert Christgau called it a "mature classic" featuring "one rueful to agonized lookback at their own mortality after another".
 He highlighted the opening verse of "Water & Wine" as among the album's "many excellent lyrics" and concluding that "the verbiage wouldn't mean as much if John and Exene weren't caterwauling as wild and gifted as ever—and if Zoom and Bonebrake weren't so committed and undiminished".
 Chris O'Connell of Pitchfork gave the release a 7.6, calling this a "formidable comeback", with attention given to the lyrics, production, and sense of fun.
 Guy Oddy of The Arts Desk gave the release four out of five stars, calling it "no lame, end of career cash-in" and hoping for more music.
-In Exclaim!, Erin MacLeod assessed Alphabetland at seven out of 10, calling "the pleasant melodies, harmonizing between Cervenka and Doe, bouncy beat and loud guitar are a welcome combination" and a record "that fills up a room and begs to be turned up loud" but finds the closing track to be disappointing.
+In Exclaim!, Erin MacLeod assessed Alphabetland at seven out of 10, calling "the pleasant melodies, harmonizing between Cervenka and Doe, bouncy beat and loud guitar are a welcome combination" and a record "that fills up a room and begs to be turned up loud", but finds the closing track to be disappointing.
 Dan DeLuca of The Philadelphia Inquirer specifically noted Bonebrake and Zoom's contributions to the music, calling their work "a rip-roaring spirit" that makes for a "vital" album.
 Ken Tucker of Fresh Air calls the album "the sound of X snatching back its past in order to fuel the music of its future" that "doesn't have a trace of nostalgia or a slackening of intensity".
 Korey Grow of Rolling Stone claimed that the album has lived up to the hype of X's reputation, calling it "a rare animal among comeback records—it both feels like a continuance of the band’s classic Eighties sound and it’s actually good".
 In Newsweek, David Chu called the release a spectacular return to form and Collin Estes of the Colorado Springs Indy emphasized the band's punk rock roots and clever songwriting coming through on this album.
 In Inlander, Dan Nailen praised the album as "a scintillating reminder of everything that made them standard-bearers of West Coast punk rock", criticizing only the closing track; he reiterated this praise when the CD and vinyl editions were released.
 Writing for Shepherd Express, Paul McComas wrote an extensive positive review that also serves as an overview of the entire band's career and the strengths of each individual member.